Skip to content

 Resolution

 The AWS Organizations service has a hard limit of five SCPs per account.
-If you attached too many SCPs to an account, OU, or root, then you might receive the ConstraintViolationException error.
+If you attached too many SCPs to an account, OU, or root, then you receive the ConstraintViolationException error.

-The maximum size for SCPs is 5,120 characters which includes any extra spaces or line breaks.
+The maximum size for SCPs is 5,120 characters, which includes any extra spaces or line breaks.
 For more information, see Quotas and service limits for AWS Organizations.

 • Consolidate multiple SCPs into a single SCP